secalith-code/pn0add/HOWTO.md

 Unzip the package

 Copy `.env.dist` as `.env.` and change the values.
-Change the values depending on Authentication way.
+Change the values depending on Authentication way[#15.

 For Webserver instructions see [WEBSERVERS.md](WEBSERVERS.md)